 To add a comment to a configuration file, insert the pound sign ( # ) before the comment.
 Start the comment at the beginning of a line.

 The best location to put your comment is either before the stanza that setting is under, or before the setting itself.
 For example:

 # This stanza forwards some log files. [monitor:///var/log]

-Important: Start the comment at the left margin.
-Do not put the comment on the same line as the stanza or attribute:
+Do not put the comment on the same line as the stanza or the setting.

 a_setting = 5 #5 is the best number